 The Company offers a qualified 401(k) defined contribution plan to eligible full-time employees that provides for discretionary employer matching and profit-sharing contributions.
 The Company matches the lower of 50% of employee contributions or 50% of the first 6% of each employee's eligible compensation that is contributed to the 401(k) plan.
 Contributions made by the Company vest 100% upon contribution and are expensed as incurred as compensation costs.
-The Company's matching contributions to the plan were \$0.9 million for fiscal 2023 and \$0.7 million for each of fiscal 2022 and 2021.
+The Company's matching contributions to the plan were \$1.1 million, \$0.9 million and \$0.7 million for fiscal 2024, 2023 and 2022, respectively.